Turkey: 2 dead in explosion in Izmir

 Story highlights

-- Two people killed in attack in front of courthouse
+- Two people, including a police officer, are killed in attack in front of courthouse

 - Police neutralize two assailants